 As the experiment shows, and as the content of my conversation with Enon demonstrates, the way we communicate with each other is going to be radically transformed by the wearables technology that the masses will have readily available to them in the next few years.
 But more than that, the very way we experience conversation and communication is going to change because of devices like Glass and their ability to place information in new contexts that weren’t possible before.

-What do you think?Ayelet Noff is a partner in Socialmedia.biz and founder and co-CEO of Blonde 2.0, specializing in creating brand awareness, engagement with consumers and overall buzz for brands online.
+What do you think?Ayelet Noff is a partner in Socialmedia.biz and founder and Co-CEO of Blonde 2.0, an award winning digital PR agency with branches in Boston and Tel Aviv.
 Contact Ayelet via The Blonde 2.0 website , email, or follow her on Twitter and Google Plus.